mrvautin/openKB/README.md

 }
 ```

-The `errors` value will have any validation or error message which have occured.
+The `errors` value will have any validation or error message which have occurred.
 The `result` is an approval boolean.
 Eg: `true` was successful and `false` wasn't.

 ### Migrating from NeDB to MongoDB (experimental)